 The Women’s Pavilion at Ochsner Baptist offers world class service in Gynecology and Obstetrics, including advanced care for uterine fibroids, pelvic floor disorders, incontinence, menopause and pelvic pain.
 Offering robotic surgery for hysterectomies, gynecologic conditions, tubal libation reversal and gallbladder removal as well as comprehensive diagnostic imaging services and digital mammograms, Ochsner Baptist is at the forefront of women’s health.
-Ochsner Baptist is also pleased to house the Perkins Alternative Birthing Center with a staff of certified midwives and the availability of birthing tubs, birth stools and yoga swings.
+Ochsner Baptist is also pleased to house the Perkins Alternative Birthing Center with a staff of certified midwives and the availability of birthing tubs and birth stools.
 Ochsner Baptist also offers a multidisciplinary team of experts and specialists trained in fetal surgery and maternal fetal medicine as well as a Level IV Neonatal Intensive Care Unit with 54 beds to ensure the best care possible for expectant mothers and our tiniest patients.

 The Prechter Family: Patients, Donors, Advocates